melvin-chinedu/Cloud_backend_portfolio/README.md

 # Cloud Backend Portfolio

-This repository contains my backend development portfolio as I learn and build projects using cloud technologies (AWS, Linux, Git, and more).
+This repository contains my backend development portfolio as I learn and build projects using  technologies like  (AWS, Linux, Git, and more).

 ## Day 1: Linux & Account Setup
 - Practiced basic and advanced  Linux commands